-By msmash from Slashdot's closer-look department
+By BeauHD from Slashdot's book-of-secrets department

-< article continued at Slashdot's rise-of-the-machines department
+< article continued at Slashdot's book-of-secrets department

 >Read Replies (0)

 The U.K.'s High Court will not send Lauri Love to face trial in the U.S. for hacking government computer systems.
 Instead they've issued a final refusal to overturn Love's successful appeal of his extradition, Ars Technica reports, "effectively ending the extradition effort permanently."

 Love was originally arrested in the UK in October of 2013 after using an automated scanner to locate servers within a large range of IP addresses for SQL injection and ColdFusion vulnerabilities and then breaching vulnerable systems and installing Web shells to give him remote administrative-level access.
 He allegedly managed to compromise servers belonging to the U.S. Missile Defense Agency, the U.S. Army, the Federal Reserve, NASA, and the Environmental Protection Agency.
 Love's attorneys fought the extradition on the grounds that Love -- who has been diagnosed with Asperger's Syndrome, severe depression, and antibiotic-resistant eczema -- would not get appropriate medical attention in a U.S. prison and would be at risk of suicide if he faced the potential 99-year prison term associated with the charges...